KmolYuan/four-bar-rs/README.md

 [![dependency status](https://deps.rs/repo/github/KmolYuan/four-bar-rs/status.svg)](https://deps.rs/repo/github/KmolYuan/four-bar-rs)

 Four-bar is a simulator and a synthesizing tool for four-bar linkage mechanism.
 The GUI program is called `four-bar-ui`.
+The library `four-bar` is also on crates-io, exclude the ui parts.

 Online demo: <https://kmolyuan.github.io/four-bar-rs/>